 All of which brings me to today.
 I am proud, and beyond excited, to share that after a decade of working in arts and nonprofit management – learning from the best, testing my mettle, teaching, and mentoring others – that this year I will open my own consulting and coaching firm: Opportunity Kitchen.

 This business is the tiny voice in the back of mind that would not be silenced.
 It’s the passion project that’s been driving me forward since before even I knew what it was.
 It’s the perfect vessel to bring my particular skills, hard-earned knowledge, and enthusiasm together to do what it is I have always wanted to do: make sure mission-driven organizations and individuals have the tools and resources they need to do amazing work.

 Eighth-grade-Aubrie may have been a bit prescient.
 While she was perhaps overconfident in my star-making abilities, she knew I’d be building a business whose mission would be to help others shine.

 I cannot wait to get started.

-In my consulting practice, I can provide expert fundraising and marketing counsel for nonprofit organizations.
+In my consulting practice, I can provide expert fundraising and workplace well-being counsel for nonprofit organizations.
 In my coaching practice, I can provide much-needed support for mission-driven individuals who put their whole hearts into making a difference in the world.
 If you, or an organization or individual you know, could benefit from my services, please be in touch.
 To stay in the loop and be among the first to receive my weekly digest of mission-driven AWESOME, sign up for the mailing list today!

 This summer promises to be an incredible ride (I’ll officially launch August 2), and I promise to share as much of my experiences as a new business owner as possible.